defano/wyldcard/README.md

 Apple called it "programming for the rest of us."
 Steve Wozniak called it ["the best program ever written"](https://www.macworld.com/article/1018126/woz.html).

 [Watch an interview of HyperCard's creators](https://www.youtube.com/watch?v=BeMRoYDc2z8) Bill Atkinson and Dan Winkler on The Computer Chronicles, circa 1987.
 Or, watch [a screencast tutorial](https://www.youtube.com/watch?v=AmeUt3_yQ8c).

-## Features

-WyldCard attempts to maintain high-fidelity to Apple's original software rather than modernize it.

-* Organize information in stacks of cards: Cards support a foreground and background layer; buttons and fields come in a variety of styles similar to HyperCard's; text fields hold richly-styled text.
-* Paint and draw using all the original paint tools, patterns and image transforms (via the [JMonet library](https://www.github.com/defano/jmonet)).
-Supports full-color graphics and alpha transparency.
-* Attach scripts to buttons, fields, cards, backgrounds and stacks; most aspects of the HyperTalk 2.4.1 language have been implemented, including chunk expressions, message passing and context-sensitive evaluation of _factors_.
-Debug problems with a built-in debugger.
-* Compose music using HyperCard's original sound effects (`flute`, `harpsichord` and `boing`); `dial` telephone numbers; and `speak` text.
-* Animate cards and objects with one of 23 visual effects (provided by the [JSegue library](https://www.github.com/defano/jsegue)).

-#### How does this differ from HyperCard?

-* WyldCard can't open or import old HyperCard stacks.
-* No home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
-* No external commands or functions (XCMDs/XFCNs).

 ## Getting started